zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/troubleshooting.md

 - You are running the Ingress Controller for the first time in a cluster where the Ingress Resources with App Protect enabled are already present.

 You can increase this timeout by setting the `nginx-reload-timeout` [cli-argument](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-nginx-reload-timeout).

+If you are using external references in your Nginx App Protect policies, verify if the servers hosting the referenced resources are available and that their response time is as short as possible (see the Check the Availability of APPolicy External References section).
+If the references are not available during the Ingress Controller startup, the pod will fail to start.
+In case the resources are not available during a reload, the reload will fail, and NGINX Plus will use the previous correct configuration.